Munich Agreement: Quotations from key participants

 Winston Churchill, denouncing the Agreement in the House of Commons on 5 October 1938, declared:

 We have suffered a total and unmitigated defeat... you will find that in a period of time which may be measured by years, but may be measured by months, Czechoslovakia will be engulfed in the Nazi régime.
 We are in the presence of a disaster of the first magnitude... we have sustained a defeat without a war, the consequences of which will travel far with us along our road... we have passed an awful milestone in our history, when the whole equilibrium of Europe has been deranged, and that the terrible words have for the time being been pronounced against the Western democracies: "Thou art weighed in the balance and found wanting."
 And do not suppose that this is the end.
 This is only the beginning of the reckoning.
 This is only the first sip, the first foretaste of a bitter cup which will be proffered to us year by year unless by a supreme recovery of moral health and martial vigour, we arise again and take our stand for freedom as in the olden time.

 On 13 August 1938, prior to the conference, Churchill had written in a letter to David Lloyd George:

-England has been offered a choice between war and shame.
-She has chosen shame, and will get war.
+I think we shall have to choose in the next few weeks between war and shame, and I have very little doubt what the decision will be.